 Save the Children's collaborative approaches with the UN in particular are guided by the Global Humanitarian Platform Principles of Partnership, which include equality, transparency, result-orientation, responsibility and complementarity.

 Ways You Can Help

-Help Save the Children respond to emergencies around the world that put at risk the survival, protection, and well-being of significant numbers of children.
-By contributing to our Children's Emergency Fund, you enable us to prepare and respond immediately to children and families who urgently need our help when disasters strike.
-Help us prepare for emergencies around the world by contributing to our Children's Emergency FundDonate Now
+Help Save the Children respond to emergencies around the world that put the survival and well-being of millions of children at risk.
+By contributing to our Children's Emergency Fund, you enable us to prepare and respond immediately to children and families who urgently need our help when disaster strikes.
+Help us prepare for emergencies around the world by contributing to our Children's Emergency Fund.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add email@example.com to your contact list.